cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/06_identity_integration.md

 >    - In the Identity integration section, click the __configure__ button to open the settings dialog.
 >    - Click on the __Save__ button to confirm setting Identity integration.

-## Change some features with Identity integration
+## Identity integration setting changes some features

 After successfully configuring the Identity integration, some features will change in the Shieldoo web application:
 - The __create group feature is enabled__ because it is required to create server-to-server access within the Shieldoo Secure Network.
 For more information about this feature, see in  [Access Management](/access_management/) chapter.